• Sign In

 Contents

 Working in the compliance space is a marathon, not a sprint.
 Each year, new regulations roll out for different frameworks and industries.
 For many businesses, keeping up with change isn’t only a question of money.
-Knowing what changes are coming and how they affect you is half the battle.
+Knowing what regulatory changes are coming and how they affect you is half the battle.

 Across the globe, new rules and risks surrounding security compliance can vary.
-So, to help you stay on top of trends, we’ve compiled a list of the top 85 compliance statistics.
+So, to help you stay on top of trends, we’ve compiled a list of the top 115 compliance statistics.
 We recommend taking it from the top, but you can also jump to a specific section below.

-2023 presents new challenges and changes in the compliance field.
+2025 presents new challenges and changes in the compliance field.
 Whether you want to get up to speed on trends from previous years or check the pulse on new IT security and compliance standards, keep these statistics in mind:

 1. 91% of companies plan to implement continuous compliance in the next five years (Drata).